 Disney Plus has a huge catalogue of content that includes the Marvel Cinematic Universe, Star Wars, Pixar and The Simpsons, as well as all the Disney classics you know and love.
 But with so many iconic films and shows to choose from, where do you start?

-Disney Plus costs £7.99 per month as of 23 February 2021, which works out to be £79.90 per year.
+At the time of writing, Disney Plus costs £7.99 per month, which works out to be £79.90 per year.
 However, Disney is known to offer deals throughout the year if you subscribe to an annual subscription.